JasoFal/coffee_shop/README.md

 ## Description

-Welcome to the coffee shop where you can buy err well coffee.
-Create/read/edit/delete different coffee and you can even purchase a pound of coffee for however much it is worth.
+Welcome to the coffee shop where you can buy coffee.
+Create/read/edit/delete different coffee.
+You can set the name, origin, roast, price and total weight of all coffee in storage.
+It can even do online purchases (disclaimer: can not actually do online purchases).

 ![Diagram](./diagramCapture.PNG)